Hadrien-Montanelli/choreolab/README.md

 # About
 MATLAB package to compute choreographies.
-The code is used in these two papers:
+The code is used the following paper:
 - H. Montanelli, N.I.
 Gushterov, Computing planar and spherical choreographies, SIAM J. Appl.
 Dyn.
 Syst.
-(2016)
-- H. Montanelli, Computing hyperbolic choreographies, Regul.
-Chaotic Dyn.
 (2016)

 # Installation